SecretPasta/G2_CEMS/README.md

-This is an exam testing full stack program called "CEMS".
+This is an exam managing full stack program called "CEMS".
 Developed as part of our Software Engineering curriculum.
 Written entierly in JAVA using MySQL Server as the Database and JAVAFX for the user interface.